6chaoran/nlp/nmt/doc/build-a-simple-machine-translator-part-1.md

 However, we can't directly use the model for predicting, because we won't know the decoded sentences when we use the model to translate.
 Therefore, we need another inference model to performance translation (sequence generation).

-major steps to infer a seq2seq model:
+## steps to infer a seq2seq model:

 1. __Encoding__: feed the processed source sentences into encoder to generate the hidden states
 2. __Deocoding__: the initial token to start is `<s>`, with the hidden states pass from encoder, we can predict the next token.